tricktron/manifest-tool/README.md

 Manifest lists are defined in the [v2.2 image specification](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md) and exist mainly for the purpose of supporting multi-architecture and/or multi-platform images within a Docker registry.

 Note that manifest-tool was initially started as a joint project with [Harshal Patil](https://github.com/harche) from IBM Bangalore, and originally forked from the registry client codebase, skopeo, by [Antonio Murdaca/runc0m](https://github.com/runcom), that became a part of [Project Atomic](https://github.com/projectatomic/skopeo) later in its lifetime.
 Thanks to both Antonio and Harshal for their initial work that made this possible!
 Also, note that work is ongoing to add these capabilities directly to the Docker client.
-Thanks to Christy Perez from IBM Systems for her hard work in pushing ahead with [a docker/cli PR](https://github.com/docker/cli/pull/138) which should someday make this tool obsolete!
+Thanks to Christy Perez from IBM Systems for her hard work in pushing ahead with [a docker/cli PR](https://github.com/docker/cli/pull/138) which should make this tool obsolete!

+> **UPDATE (Feb 2018):** The Docker client PR #138 is merged, providing a `docker manifest`
+> command that can replace the use of `manifest-tool` in most scenarios.
+Other
+> follow-on PRs are in process to add functionality to `docker manifest` to make
+> it completely functional for all multi-platform image use cases.

 ### Sample Usage